auth0/docs/articles/saml/identity-providers/ssocircle.md

 ![Popup Indicating Successful Import of Metadata](/media/articles/saml/identity-providers/ssocircle/metadata-success.png)

-## 4. Create an Auth0 Client to Test the Connection.
+## 4. Create an Auth0 Client to Test the Connection

 In this step, you will create a Client in Auth0 that uses your SSOCircle SAML Connection.